jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 # Fast paced anime fighting game
 Just had the idea of merging an anime fighting game (like kurtzpel) but with the facepaced-ness of something like ultrakill.
 So you could have some sort of whole combo system with semi-precise frame timings.
+I'm so fucking angry how the kurtzpel devs just shat on the game for the last few years.
+It used to be such a good game and now it's just absolute dog shit effort at a money grabbing scam.
+End of mini rant

+# Karnaugh map solver using a neural network
+Using the previous neural network coding idea maybe I could implement a karnaugh map solver that could take any inputs / outputs and reduce them to their simplest boolean formula using a karnaugh map.